 Our MobbScan solution simplifies digital verification processes by automatically verifying the identity of beneficial owners or UBOs.
 Our state-of-art technology scans the ID card, extracting data through OCR or NFC and verifying the document’s authenticity by performing a series of validations.

 Moreover, MobbScan enables the incorporation of biometric recognition with liveness detection to check that the individual carrying out the process is who they say they are.

-If you would like to automate the KYB verification process and ensure you are building trusted business relationships, feel free to contact us.
+If you would like to automate the UBO verification process and ensure you are building trusted business relationships, feel free to contact us.

 I am a Computer Engineer who loves Marketing, Communication and companies’ internationalization, tasks I’m developing as CMO at Mobbeel.
 I am loads of things, some good, many bad… I’m perfectly imperfect.

 - Types of KYC depending on the risk

 - KYC regulations in Mexico, Chile, Peru, Colombia, Guatemala, El Salvador, Brazil and Argentina.